 October is Financial Planning Month, and with the new year right around the corner, now is a great time to make sure you are on track to meet your short and long term financial goals.
-Here are three tips to keep your spending in check and finish the year out strong:
+Here are three tips on how to stick with a budget, keep your spending in check and finish the year out strong:

 Don't Transfer Money from your Savings Account to your Checking Account Unless it's an Emergency